yi581/ibnk_document/docs/developer/api-integrations.md

 ### Method B: Python Scripts

-Use Python for automated trading scripts.
+Use Python for automated settlement and integration scripts.

 **Example:**